-While the priorities below may be specific to federal initiatives, the policy positions contained in the legislative program apply to all levels of government.
+While the priorities below may be specific to federal initiatives, the broader policy positions contained in the legislative program apply to all levels of government.
 In general, federal priorities compliment the state priorities identified above.
 Due to the number of specified federal focus areas, the details for each policy and funding action can be found in Attachment 1.

-Wildlife Crossings/Trail Connections
+• Wildlife Crossings/Trail Connections

-- Highway 17 Project
+- o Highway 17 Project

-- Protection of wildlife corridors
+- Protection of Wildlife Corridors

-- Regional trail connections
+- o Regional Trail Connections

-- Wildfire Mitigation
+• Wildfire Mitigation

-- Fire Prevention and Resilience

-- Ecologically Sensitive Vegetation Management
+- o Fire Prevention and Resilience - o Ecologically Sensitive Vegetation Management